ovatsug25/ovatsug25.github.com/_posts/2013-01-07-first-step-of-a-long-journey.md

 ---
 layout: post
-title: The first step of a long journey...
+title: "Week 1 in the Measured Life: The first step of a long journey..."
 time: 1:20am
+location: Suburbs of Santo Domingo, RD
 ---

 {{ page.title }}